Here's what you need to do if you've been in an accident

 What about photographs?

 Take photographs of everything.
 Photographs of the accident scene, the vehicles that were involved, the products that were involved, and your injuries– all are important, irreplaceable pieces of evidence which can enhance your case greatly.
 Use 35mm or digital cameras.
-Do not use instamatic cameras, which are greatly inferior.
+Do not use instamatic cameras, which are greatly inferior (yes, they’re a thing now again in 2022).

 It is also important to know what aspects of an accident (skid marks, sign posts, warning signs, lights, viewpoints, etc.) to photograph, or what portions of the automobile or product to film.
 Again, these are aspects of your case that an experienced attorney representing you will know to have his or her investigator photograph and document, which is another advantage to retaining an experienced attorney as soon as possible.